Complements of discriminants of real parabolic function singularities. II

 Due to the construction of the polynomial $I(1)$, the $\mbox{Card}$ invariant of arbitrarily small generic perturbations of this polynomial is equal to that of the initial polynomial $f_0$, that is, it is equal to 60.
 This proves Proposition \ref{th43}. $\Box$

-The involution (\ref{invoP}) moves the polynomial $I(1)$ to a polynomial in the other component of the discriminant complement with $\mbox{Card}=60$.
+By statement 3 of Proposition \ref{proP2}, the involution (\ref{invoP}) moves the polynomial $I(1)$ to a polynomial in a different component of the discriminant complement with $\mbox{Card}=60$.
 Thus, this component is also represented by an $S(3)$-invariant polynomial.
 This proves the assertion of Theorem \ref{mthmp2} for both virtual components with $\mbox{Card}=60$.

 {\bf Component with $\mbox{Card}=1216$.} Denote by $\hat f$ the polynomial This polynomial has a critical point of class $D_4^-$ with critical value 0 at the origin, two Morse critical points with Morse index 2 and a common critical value $\omega_1 \approx 3.14$, and two non-real critical points with a common critical value $\omega_2 \approx -11.63.$